roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

     Upgrade the kernel based on your requirements.

-6. Restart the GPU node.
+6. Restart the GPU-accelerated node.

     ```
     reboot
     ```

-7. Log on to the GPU node to install the corresponding kernel-devel package.
+7. Log on to the GPU-accelerated node and install the corresponding kernel-devel package.

     ```
     yum install -y kernel-devel-$(uname -r)
     ```

-8. Go to the official NVIDIA website to download the required driver and install it on the GPU node.
-In this example, the driver of version 410.79 is used.
+8. Go to the official NVIDIA website to download the required driver and install it on the GPU-accelerated node.
+In this example, the driver version 410.79 is used.

     ```
     cd /tmp/